Time Magazine: “Bitter Pill” Why Medical Bills Are Killing Us

 That money doesn’t go to doctors or back to the hospitals.
 Rather the profits from the inflated prices go into the pockets of shareholders and CEOs.
 While American struggle to afford health insurance the health care industry is getting rich, remaining unaffected by the outside market and world they stand apart from.
 Low-income Americans without insurance are the only ones who have to pay the “chargmasters” full prices.
 The insurance companies all get breaks as do Medicare and Medicaid.

-The author of "Bitter Pill" gives a few suggestions as to what to do about the current issues with our health care system.
-He suggest the government:
+The author of “Bitter Pill” gives a few suggestions as to what to do about the current issues with our health care system.
+He suggests the government:

 – Control prices using the free market to avoid monopolies